divviup/janus/monolithic_integration_test/README.md

 ## Daphne

-The [Daphne](https://github.com/cloudflare/daphne) testing functionality is implemented by running a WASM-compiled version of Daphne inside [miniflare](https://miniflare.dev).
-The compiled artifacts are included in `artifacts/daphne_compiled`; they are compiled into test binaries & written to disk as necessary.
+The [Daphne](https://github.com/cloudflare/daphne) testing functionality is implemented by running a WASM-compiled version of Daphne inside [miniflare](https://miniflare.dev), inside a container.
+The compiled artifacts are included in `artifacts/daphne_compiled`; the test container is built by the build script & included in necessary test binaries which know how to load the image into Docker themselves.

 The compiled Daphne is from commit [`6301e712df216a0301c42cb3177110dd8217fa84`]( https://github.com/cloudflare/daphne/commit/6301e712df216a0301c42cb3177110dd8217fa84).

 ### Running Daphne integration tests

-Running the Daphne integration tests requires having [miniflare](https://miniflare.dev) installed.
+First, make sure your workstation is set up per the instructions in the repository root's README.md.

-Once `miniflare` is installed, simply run `cargo test` to run the Daphne integration tests.
+Once `docker` is installed, simply run `cargo test` to run the Daphne integration tests.

 ### Updating the version of Daphne under test